JongWasTaken/easympv/README.md

 ## Known Issues
 ### Syncplay Incompatibility
 - SyncPlay's chat integration messes with the OSD for some reason, which makes menus appear out of bounds.
-    - Workaround: Disable chat integration, use the SyncPlay window instead!
+    - Workaround: Disable chat integration, and use the SyncPlay window instead.
-    - I am currently unaware of a solution to this, as i have no clue what is causing it.
+    - I am currently unaware of a solution to this, as i have no idea as to what is causing it.
 ### Autoload.js
 - The internal playlist will sometimes clear itself, the cause is currently unknown.
 - Jumping to a playlist entry in the playlist menu will rarely crash mpv.